sentinel-official/docs/docs/full-node-setup/validate/become-validator.md

 The commission rate plays a crucial role in the decision-making process when executing the create-validator transaction.

-- `--commission-rate=0.05`: the current commission rate that the validator receives from delegators.
-In this example it is **5%**.
-This value is adjustable in the future.
+- `--commission-rate=0.07`: This is the percentage of rewards the validator keeps from the rewards earned by delegators.
+The minimum you can set is **5%**, according to **Cosmos SDK v0.47**.
 - `--commission-max-change-rate=0.01`: the max commission rate a validator can change.
 In this example it will be **1%** and it is **cannot be changed** once set.
 This means that if a Validator wishes to raise its commissions from 5% to 8% in the future, it can achieve this by making adjustments three times, with a 24-hour interval between each transaction.
 - `--commission-max-rate=0.2`: the max commission rate a validator can set.
 In this example it will be **20%** and it **cannot be changed** once set